tonymullen/ups-website/src/partials/f15plp/hw/hw2-prolog-description.html.md

 While I applaud any third grader who can solve this puzzle, I think it would be easier just to let Prolog do the work!
 For this exercise, write a Prolog program that generates correct answers to the puzzle (there may be more than one).
 The answers should be in the form of a list of digits which would be entered into the blanks in the maze from left to right.
 Name the predicate **mathmaze** and have it take one argument, which gets instantiated as the correct list of numbers (and gives other answers when prompted with **;**).

+### Some hints

+The value of a variable is consistent within a single rule.
+Any time you want to directly compare multiple values to each other or calculate some result using multiple values, you will need some single rule in which all the necessary values are instantiated as variables.

+In this case, you should use a generate-and-test approach.
+First, you will need to generate sequences of non-repeating digits from 0 to 0, then you will call another predicate on the result to test whether the sequence solves the maze.

 Two convenient built-in predicates that you may want to use are

 <pre>